hosseinydgr/health-app/README.md

 .
 In login page: using "p" as the password would redirect you to "PATIENT" journey.

 .
-Using "d" as the password would redirect you to "DOCOTR" journey
+Using "d" as the password would redirect you to "DOCOTR" journey.

 .
 In signup page you can directly choose your account type.